Giants vs. Twins Player Props Betting Odds

 Estrada Stats

-- Estrada hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is hitting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada will look for his ninth straight game with a hit in this matchup.
+During his last 10 outings he is batting .233 with four doubles, a triple, a walk and three RBI.

 Estrada Recent Games